Climbing Mount Toubkal, the highest summit of North Africa at 4167m

 With headlamps on, we trekked for two hours without saying much and made good time.
 Looking up, the stars had joined us.
 And then, just after 06:00, we reached a ridge not far from the summit and saw the first signs of the day: bright oranges, pinks and blues layering under the still-black night.

-And then, after freezing our proverbial and not-so-proverbial tits off at the summit for about twenty minutes, we turned around and started the walk down.
+And then, after turning into ice cubes at the summit for about twenty minutes, we turned around and started the walk down.
 We probably took as many photos here as we did at the summit; we had a beautiful view of the shadow of Toubkal formed by the sun continuing to rise behind us.

 The first part of the way down was difficult, with loose scree to prove the mountain was boss.
 But after an hour or so, we were back at the refuge for tea.
 And then, with backpacks back on, it was easy going for the last leg.